skypjack/entt/README.md

 | Iterating over 10M entities, unpacking two components | 0.0701693 | 0.0412988 | 0.0206747s |

 See [benchmark.cpp](https://github.com/skypjack/entt/blob/master/test/benchmark.cpp) for further details.<br/>
-Of course, I'll try to get out of it more features and better performance anyway in the future, mainly for fun.<br/>
+Of course, I'll try to get out of it more features and better performance anyway in the future, mainly for fun.
 If you want to contribute and have any suggestion, feel free to make a PR or open an issue to discuss them.

 # Build Instructions